Maryam01-coder/educational_facilities_analysis/README.md

 # educational_facilities_analysis
-A data analysis project on the Educational facilities in Nigeria tertiary institutions
+A data analysis project on the educational facilities in Nigerian primary and secondary schools.